 As Partner and Technical Lead, I encourage my employees to always be learning with an eye on improving the quality and efficiency of what we deliver to our clients.
 As an agency, it can be difficult to lock down a workflow.
-Each project can be vastly different.
-Yet, we still need to align our workflows and development environments as much as possible to ensure productivity is at its peak. sd
+Each web development project can be vastly different.
+Yet, we still need to align our workflows and development environments as much as possible to ensure productivity is at its peak.

 This guide was created to manage varying client work.
 I’ve spent most of my days recently inside of Vagrant machines banging on Python (Django) and Ruby (Rails).
 While utilizing MVC patterns and Foundation.
 Working in these true development environments opened my eyes to where our WordPress workflow failed.
 This post details how we built an efficient and repeatable workflow for teams developing on WordPress.

 Please download all of the following components used in the guide, either now or during setup.

 A free WordPress plugin which acts as a GUI layer for custom fields allowing for more flexible data and CMS possibilities.